 CV = EV – AC

-You are over budget if the Cost Variance is negative, you are under budget if it is positive Zero means you are on budget.
+You are over budget if the Cost Variance is negative, under budget if it is positive, and zero means you are right on target.

 Visit: Schedule Variance and Cost Variance